AvicennaJr/twitter_for_chads/README.md

 # Twitter For Chads
-Twitter app made for Real Men.

-A simple app made with FastAPI in the Backend and Godot in the Frontend.
+Twitter app made for Real Men with FastAPI in the Backend and Godot in the Frontend.

 How to use this:
   - Install <a href="https://godotengine.org/">Godot</a>